pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 Using the information above, it is possible to

+-   construct symbol classes using meaningful combinations of facets mentioned above

--   construct character classes describing symbols in SMILES or their parts providing some convenience for parsing
+-   construct corresponding classes of characters providing some convenience for parsing

 -   assess their intersections and frequency in the available data, which will be useful while selecting particular parsing approach

-And then, select particular parsing approach and set of rules within it to hopefully finally come up with the pretty normal SMILES parser.
+And then, select particular parsing approach and set of rules within it and set of technologies for implementation to hopefully finally come up with the pretty normal SMILES parser.

 ### Atom symbols type and corresponding character classes